dbachelder/get-shit-done-opencode/gsd/templates/codebase/architecture.md

 - Cross-cutting concerns (logging, auth, validation)

 **What does NOT belong here:**
-- Specific file paths (that's STRUCTURE.md)
+- Exhaustive file listings (that's STRUCTURE.md)
 - Technology choices (that's STACK.md)
 - Line-by-line code walkthrough (defer to code reading)
 - Implementation details of specific features

+**File paths ARE welcome:**
+Include file paths as concrete examples of abstractions.
+Use backtick formatting: `src/services/user.ts`.
+This makes the architecture document actionable for the LLM when planning.

 **When filling this template:**
 - Read main entry points (index, server, main)